AnswerDotAI/fh-frankenui/README.md

 ## Why?

-+ Autocompletion on CSS Clases
++ Autocompletion of CSS Classes
-+ Easier to Compose CSS classes
++ Easier to Compose CSS classes and refactor with python
-+ Writing text strings with different CSS classes is annoying
++ Writing lots of text strings with different CSS classes all over the place is annoying